hucker/ten8t/README.md

 tests that would have caught it.
 A significant amount of testing can be thought of as automated debugging, sure it took a little more time upfront to write a test, but every time after that I'm not in the debugger stepping and that payback is huge...and then couple that with testing on different versions and manual testing becomes intractable.
+The net is that tests SAVE time.
+Mucking around in the guts of the code and seeing 1000+ tests pass is a good feeling.

 TDD complements YAGNI principles in my development approach.
 Rather than creating extensive object systems upfront, classes were built incrementally, only refactoring when the existing abstraction no longer supports clean design.
-This contrasts with my early career tendency to build elaborate webs of interacting objects most of which would never be derived from and often times needed extensive coupling.
+This contrasts with my early career tendency to build elaborate webs of interacting objects most of which would never be derived from or used as intended.

 ## Philosophy

 The general "API" to `ten8t` prioritizes flexibility and dev. experience.
-Rather than requiring strict parameter formats, the library "intelligently" handles various input types to save users time and reduces friction.
+Rather than requiring strict parameter formats, the library "intelligently" handles various input types to save users time and reduces friction for users of the library.

 The API often times accepts data in multiple types:

 1) Lists of strings can be passed as space-delimited strings (`"foo fum quux"`), single values (`"foo"`), conventional lists (`["foo"]`), or even empty values (`""`, `[]`, `None`)
-2) File paths work with both strings (`"file.txt"`) and `pathlib.Path` objects (`pathlib.Path("file.txt")`)
+2) File paths generally work with both strings (`"file.txt"`) and `pathlib.Path` objects (`pathlib.Path("file.txt")`)
 3) When a list is expected but a single item is provided, the API automatically wraps it in a list
 4) When you pass a list of functions to the checker they can be regular python functions, or they can be of type `Ten8tFunction`...`ten8t` will generically wrap the function with no special attributes.

 This approach simplifies integration with configuration files and command-line options by reducing data transformation code to align interfaces.
+It was hard at first looking at lots of shaping code in the package, but that shaping is hidded at the application level.
+If there is a data type that makes sense `ten8t` tries to allow it.
 While this diverges from strict typing practices, it improves developer experience and speeds up implementation.

 ### Class Hierarchy